-The 19th Hong Kong - Asia Film Financing Forum (HAF) was held over three days from 15 to 17 March in conjunction with Filmart Online.
-The event was staged online the second year due to the global COVID-19 pandemic.
+The 20th Hong Kong - Asia Film Financing Forum (HAF) was held over three days from 14 to 16 March in conjunction with Filmart Online.
+The event was staged online the third year due to the global COVID-19 pandemic.

 The forum was organised by the Hong Kong International Film Festival Society (HKIFFS), co-organised by the Hong Kong Trade Development Council (HKTDC), and financially supported by Create Hong Kong (CreateHK) and Film Development Fund (FDF).
 Held concurrently with Hong Kong International Film and TV Market (FILMART) for the fifteenth time, HAF was once again one of the core events of Entertainment Expo Hong Kong.

 HAF is widely recognised as one of the most significant film-financing platforms in Asia.
 Over the three-day period, HAF attracted leading film financers, producers, distributors and buyers, connecting them with talented filmmakers through business meetings and seminar, pitching and networking events for potential co-production opportunities.

 1. Shortlisted Projects and Filmmakers

 This year, HAF has received 222 submissions in the HAF Project section, among which 28 fictional projects from 13 countries and regions, including China, France, Hong Kong, India, Indonesia, Iran, Japan, Malaysia, South Korea, Taiwan, Thailand, Vietnam and USA.